wtxd1234/Advanced-Computer-Network/CaseStudy.md

 In summary, by decoupling the control and data planes, SDN transforms the network from a collection of independently managed devices into a single, programmable system.
 This directly improves **agility** by centralizing control and **fault tolerance** by enabling an instant, network-wide response to failures.

-## Evaluation (评估): What is the impact of open standards like OpenFlow on vendor interoperability and innovation?
-What challenges still prevent SDN from being adopted everywhere?
+## <mark> Evaluation (评估): What is the impact of open standards like OpenFlow on vendor interoperability and innovation?
+What challenges still prevent SDN from being adopted everywhere? </mark>

 ### Part 1: Impact of Open Standards like OpenFlow